byronicone/search-results-prototype/README.md

 * Split client, server, and database into separate microservices.
 * Implement smart caching with expirations.
 Have to define the acceptable threshold for eventual consistency.
 (I wanted to use Redis for this, but didn't get to it within the 1 week timeline.)
 * Prefetch the search for only the first N number of pages.
 Get more data as needed.
+* Add a pleasant landing page, with loading animations while we are retrieving the sitters.
 * Allow updates to sitter rating to occur without re-calculating the average from scratch.
 Right now, any time the rating is calculated, it's from a mongodb aggregation that groups the visits by sitter name and averages the ratings - then it applies the algorithm to calculate the sitter ranking.
 If we add features to delete ratings, re-rate, etc - this solution will still work fine, but in anticipation of higher traffic we might want to explore a way to extrapolate the new rating from the previous one directly.
 * ***I only implemented the features that were explicitly requested*** while leaving room to extend more, which is why there are no functions/tests for deleting or manipulating data.